blueshrapnel/op3-meta/readme.md

 empty ros2 workspace with a `src` folder, clone the repo and then run the setup script.

+There is a problem with `usb_cam` in that the Robotis OP3 code has created a version 0.8.2 with face detection (available from ROBOTIS_OP3_ETC git repo).
+As we are not using face detection, we can revert to the main line ROS package 0.8.1 which is installed via `sudo apt install ros-jazzy-usb-cam`.
+To do this, the required version in the `CMakeLists.txt` files must be changed from 0.8.2 to 0.8.1.

 ## Preliminaries

 ### ROS2 and CycloneDDS